kyaiooiayk/Git-Cheatsheet/README.md

 - You should make all the changes on a new branch that can be created using the git **branch command**.
 - Your branch is the copy of the master branch/main.
 - Creating a new branch does not mean that you are working on the new branch.
 You need to **switch to that branch**.
+- WARNING! `git switch` is very similar to `git checkout` to the point that they do effectively the same thing.
+See this discussion [here](https://stackoverflow.com/questions/57265785/whats-the-difference-between-git-switch-and-git-checkout-branch).
 ```
 # Create a branch
 git branch mybranch
-# Make sure you swith to this branch
+# Make sure you switch to this branch
 git switch mybranch
 ```
-- WARNING! `git switch` is very similar to `git checkout` to the point that they do effectively the same thing.
-See this discussion [here](https://stackoverflow.com/questions/57265785/whats-the-difference-between-git-switch-and-git-checkout-branch).
 ***

 ## Getting the current status